openstack-archive/fuel-docs/pages/user-guide/7300-vcenter.rst

 that should be made before attempting to deploy Mirantis OpenStack with vSphere integration.

+Note, that before following the instructions below you should make sure that:

+* vCenter is accesible.

+* the login and the password are correct.

 To deploy an OpenStack cloud that is integrated with the vSphere environment, click on the "New OpenStack environment" icon